Remi-Gau/eCobidas/README.md

 One way would be to turn it into a website that people can simply click their way through.

-Ideally this would generate a small text file (for example a json file) that summarize what option was chosen for each item of the checklist.
+Ideally this would generate a small text file (for example a json file) that summarizes what option was chosen for each item of the checklist.

 This machine readable file could then be used to automatically generate part of the methods section of an article.

-### Requirements

-The implementation of this project should remain flexible enough to:
-- accommodate the inclusion of new items in the checklist as new neuroimaging methods mature (e.g new multivariate analysis, high-resolution fMRI...),
-- easily fork the project and convert it to create a checklist-website for a different field

 ### Extensions (intermediate goals)